 Grant Thornton endeavours to create a culture of openness and involvement and where people are encouraged to contribute their views.
 These are areas we continue to focus on as we foster a coaching, learning and collaborative environment.
 Technical excellence, audit quality, critical thinking and ethical behaviours are also reinforced to everyone involved in audit during their induction and throughout subsequent learning programmes.

 In addition to developing their broad business insight, all of our people are required to maintain their technical competence and comply with relevant regulatory and professional development requirements.
 This is reviewed by managers annually, in conjunction with an individual's personal development plan.
 Within the assurance service line, there are annual and quarterly technical updates, as well as courses on financial reporting, company law, ethics and auditing matters and sector-specific training.
-We continually review the skills and competence of all our people and ensure they meet the needs of their clients.

-The firm's continued commitment to training and development was evident in 2020.
-Our auditors received over 20,000 hours of audit related training.
-70% of this was live, facilitator led training delivered virtually.
-In addition, recognising the importance of supporting not just their technical development, our trainees received 2,500 hours of externally led soft skills training.
-This was tailored to their needs based on grade, and included topics such as project management, communications, assertiveness, resilience and business etiquette.
+We continually review the skills and competence of all our people to ensure they meet the needs of their clients.
+The firm's continued commitment to training and development was evident in 2021.
+Our auditors received approximately 22,772 hours of audit related training.
+In addition, recognising the importance of supporting not just their technical development, our trainees received soft skills training.
+The total number of non-technical training for all audit staff (incl. trainees) came to 7,680 hours.
+Of that, trainees and seniors received 3,408 hours in Personal Development Skills training and a further 1,080 hours on our online competency framework learning path.